metricly/hugo-www-site/content/blog/posts/2019/matching-conditions-added-to-aws-services-cost-report.md

 +++
 author = "Cody Tipton"
-category = "Product Updates"
-date = "2019-02-28"
-draft = true
+category = ["Product Updates", "Cloud Cost Management"] date = "2019-02-28" draft = true
 layout = "single"
-title = "Matching Conditions Added to AWS Services Cost Report" url = ""
+title = "The Efficiency Index: Tracking the Progress of Cloud Savings" url = "the-efficiency-index-tracking-progress-of-Cloud-Savings"

 +++
 _“Our AWS bill is 50% higher than it was last year.
 Can increased workload alone account for this figure?”